Creating a new enterprise tool to find inaccuracies in credit reporting data

 Result

 • Delivered a cloud-based, enterprise-wide tool with a persistent database, faster processing, higher security, and code quality standards.
+Early testing revealed data (often more than 200MM lines of account data) could be processed approximately 100x faster.

 • Designed a user-centered interface that makes complex data approachable for non-experts.
+Sorting and filtering let users start analyzing problems in the tool, creating a more efficient workflow.

 • On its first use, the tool uncovered a bank repeatedly reporting inaccurate negative data—leading to a $28M fine, with $7.8M returned directly to customers.